The Big Idea

 - Save to Long Term memory

 - Once you can “fit” something into your working memory then you can actually work on hooking it into long-term memory and recalling it.
-Every time a memory successfully is pulled back out of long-term in working it will grow in strength.
+Every time a memory successfully is pulled back out of long-term into working it will grow in strength.

-- Reading and reviewing engages a related but not the same part of your brain as recalling something from memory.
+- Reading and reviewing engages a related, but not the same part of your brain as recalling something from memory.
 Cited: Verbatim Memory Tool for Memorizing Paul’s Epistle to the Ephesians

 - The fastest way to cement something in long term memory is to practice recalling from your own mind not just reading or interacting with it.
 Strategies that get you recalling right away will be way more effective than the “read it 20 times” or “listen to it 100 times” stuff.
+Those are good for familiarity but are not really focused on memorization proper.
+In other words, You do interact with the material with those strategies but it does not build the exact neural pathways you need for direct recall while actually recalling the content does.

 - You can think about it like the difference between a first person and second person story.
-If you are familiar with a story and can get the gist of it it is like telling a story with “have you heard about…” in the second person.
+If you are familiar with a story and can get the gist of it, it is like telling a story with “have you heard about…” in the second person.
 If you can recall it directly it is more like telling someone a story about something that happened to you directly in the first person.

 - Actually recalling something to mind from what is already there is how you cement it into long term memory.
 If you are always checking the original or just trying to read and reread it.
 You will become more familiar with it but you will not be pushing it verbatim into long term memory.

-- Additionally if you just shove something into long term memory with no plan or strategy for how to retrieve it you will eventually run into trouble accessing things reliably.
+- Additionally, if you just shove something into long term memory with no plan or strategy for how to retrieve it you will eventually run into trouble accessing things reliably.

 - Recall or Recollection

-- Different from just the way memories randomly pop into your mind recall is the intentional process of bringing something to mind when you need it.
+- Different from just the way memories randomly pop into your mind, recall is the intentional process of bringing something to mind when you need it.